 Parameter Actor Requirement Acquisition Protocol Sonographer/Technologist/ Physician Shall select a protocol that has been previously prepared and validated for this purpose where the ultrasound system, probe, and imaging preset are specified by the manufacturer.
-Shall confirm the absence of color flow artifacts (e.g., motion artifacts such as flash or smear) that could affect the volume acquisitions.
-Artifacts Sonographer/Technologist/ 7 (4000 Physician Shall monitor or review the acquired images to ensure that velocities in the target vessel remain(ed) within the color flow scale range (no aliasing) during the 3D sweep, unless otherwise instructed by manufacturer guidelines.
-Target Vessel Sonographer/Technologist/ Shall position the target vessel as directed by Identification Physician manufacturer guidelines including its position within the and Position imaging volume such that the full extent of the target vessel cross section is covered and with a proper angle with respect to the transducer.
+Artifacts Sonographer/Technologist/ Physician Shall confirm the absence of artifacts that could affect the volume acquisitions.
+Shall monitor or review the acquired images to ensure that velocities in the target vessel remain(ed) within the color flow scale range (no aliasing) during the 3D sweep, unless otherwise instructed by manufacturer guidelines.
+Target Vessel Identification and Position Sonographer/Technologist/ Physician Shall position the target vessel as directed by manufacturer guidelines including its position within the imaging volume such that the full extent of the target vessel cross section is covered and with a proper angle with respect to the transducer.